PX4/PX4-user_guide/en/sensor/thunderfly_tachometer.md

 - `<bus number>` is the bus number to which the device is connected

 :::note
-Bus number `-b <bus number>` does not match the bus numbering on the autopilot.
+The bus number in code `-b <bus number>` may not match the bus labels on the autopilot.
-After running the command, the driver shows the bus number corresponding to the label on the box.

-When using CUAV V5+ or CUAV Nano:
+For example, when using CUAV V5+ or CUAV Nano:

-bus label | -b number
+Autopilot label | -b number
 --- | ---
-1 | -X -b 4  |
+I2C1 | -X -b 4  |
-2 | -X -b 2  |
+I2C2 | -X -b 2  |
-3 | -X -b 1  |
+I2C3 | -X -b 1  |

+The `pcf8583 start` command outputs the corresponding autopilot bus name/label for each bus number.
 :::

 ### Testing